What is the Federal Fiscal Calendar?

 Currently, in APP, there are over 5 million opportunities available to contractors, and starting in July (and on to December), we expect to see an increase of up to 25%

-If you want access to these contracts, we recommend that you register or renew with the System for Award Management (SAM) as soon as possible.
-We have seen severe delays with the registration and renewal process, so the earlier you start the process, the better.
+If you want access to these contracts, we recommend that you register or renew your System for Award Management (SAM) as soon as possible.

 If you need help with the registration or renewal process, our team of experts at USFCR has a proven track record, assisting with over 300,000 compliant SAM registrations.